Oneflow-Inc/oneflow-documentation/en/docs/parallelism/06_pipeline.md

     x = x.to_consistent(P0, BROADCAST)
 ```

-When you launch the training by the `launch` module, because the command-line parameter is `--nproc_per_node 2`, `launch` will start two processes.
+The `launch` will start two processes when you launch the training by the `launch` module because the command-line parameter is `--nproc_per_node 2`.
 Both processes will execute the code in the script.

-The statement `x = flow.randn(BATCH_SIZE, 1, 28, 28)` returns Local Tensor (only local data valid in current process), when runs `x = x.to_consistent(P0, BROADCAST)`, OneFlow will automatically integrate the Local Tensor of all processes into Consistent Tensor.
+The statement `x = flow.randn(BATCH_SIZE, 1, 28, 28)` returns the Local Tensor (the local data only valid in current process). when running `x = x.to_consistent(P0, BROADCAST)`, OneFlow will automatically integrate the Local Tensor of all processes into the Consistent Tensor.

-In practice, each computing device can load data locally, and then convert Local Tensor to Consistent Tensor via `to_consistent`.
+In practice, each computing device can load data locally, and then convert the Local Tensor to the Consistent Tensor via `to_consistent`.

 ### Stage ID and Settings for Gradient Accumulation

 We can set Stage ID by setting the `config.stage_id` attribute of Module.
-The Stage ID is numbered from 0, followed by 1, 2, ...
+The Stage ID is numbered starting from 0 and increasing by 1.

-Call `self.config.set_gradient_accumulation_steps` method to set the step size for gradient accumulation.
+Call `self.config.set_gradient_accumulation_steps` method to set the step size of gradient accumulation.

-The information needed to implement micro batch in pipelining parallelism can be obtained by these two configurations.
+The information needed to implement micro-batch in pipelining parallelism can be obtained by these two configurations.

 ```python